imsb-uke/scGAN/README.md

 This document describes how to set up an environment and run the code to replicate the results of the original manuscript.

 ## Main requirements
-The code was tested with the following packages and versions:
+The code was tested with Python 3.5 and the packages listed in [requirements.txt](requirements.txt).
- - Python: 3.5
- - Tensorflow: 1.8
- - Scanpy: 1.2.2
- - Anndata: 0.6.5
- - Pandas: 0.22.0
- - Numpy: 1.14.3
- - Scipy: 1.1.0

 We assume that the installation of the above-mentioned packages covers all dependencies.
 In case we have missed essential dependencies please raise an issue.
 To allow you to reproduce our results easily, we also provide a Dockerfile that contains a working environment containing all the dependencies.
-However, be aware that you will need to use the [NVIDIA Container Runtime for Docker](https://github.com/NVIDIA/nvidia-docker) if you plan on using a GPU for the training (highly recommended).
+You can build the docker image using `docker build . -t scgan:latest -f dockerfile/Dockerfile` .
+Please check the [Tensorflow Docker Help Page](https://www.tensorflow.org/install/docker?hl=en) for further information on how to use Tensorflow with docker.
+We provide a ready-to-use Docker image on [DockerHub](https://hub.docker.com/r/fhausmann/scgan).

 ## Usage
 The `main.py` script is used to start the pre-processing of the files, to start (or resume) the training, and generate cells using a trained model.